tdelora/motionDetectVLC/README.md

 # motionDetectVLC
 Python script for Raspberry Pi which detects motion and plays videos when triggered.
-The script reads a yaml file for mandatory and optional parameters (See config.yml).
-The script plays an optional startup video and then waits for motion and no-motion events to play specified videos.
+The script reads a yaml file for mandatory and optional parameters (See config.yml), plays an optional startup video then waits for motion and no-motion events to play specified videos.
 Optionally the script plays "bored" videos at a specified interval.
 In all cases, once a video is started it will be played to completion, subsequent events of any type will not interrupt a video in progress.

 Mandatory yaml Parameters:
 - starting-video (string): Video to be played when script starts.